Deploying robotics applications

-When deploying robotics devices, you encounter several barriers to the packaging, deployment, and maintenance of your software stack.
-Robots software should benefit from a controlled and stable environment, with the same portability and reliability as any other software application.
+When deploying robotics devices, you encounter several barriers to package, deploy, and maintain your software stack.
+Robotics software should benefit from a controlled and stable environment, with the same portability and reliability as any other software application.
 Having a production-grade update infrastructure is mandatory to stay up to date on bug fixes, new releases, and security fixes.
-Developing your infrastructure would take you away from your goal, with overhead costs and long term maintenance of such infrastructure.

 - Deploying software on your robots should be easy, even if your software relies on hundreds of dependencies and your robots are in different locations.

 Snaps are a tailored solution for robotics software management

 Snaps are the perfect solution for all of these challenges.
 Snaps are containers that bundle an application and all its dependencies, offering roboticists: